yduf/yduf.github.io/_posts/2020-08-12-build-ninja.md

 title: Ninja (build tool)
 tags: build make
 ---
-> Where other build systems are high-level languages, Ninja aims to be an assembler. - [The Ninja build system](https://ninja-build.org/manual.html)
+> Where other build systems are high-level languages, Ninja aims to be an assembler. - [The Ninja build system](https://ninja-build.org/manual.html) / [Comparison to Make](https://ninja-build.org/manual.html#_comparison_to_make)

 # [Ninja](https://github.com/ninja-build/ninja)
 Some explicit non-goals: